lautarodragan/pocs.node-import-mutation/README.md

 This is a small project showcasing what happens when you mutate an import.

+## Example of a mutation of an import

 ```js
 import * as jsonld from 'jsonld'